-8.3.1 Output Driver Strength (DRV1, DRV0) - Volatile/Non-Volatile Writable
+8.3.1 Output Driver Strength (DRV1, DRV0)

 The DRV1 & DRV0 bits are used to determine the output driver strength for the Read operations.
+Users can adjust this output drive strength according to the actual application voltage to achieve the best voltage/communication rate adaptation effect.
+Please contact Giantec for Giantec Nor flash Application note.